babbatem/Mask_RCNN/README.md

-# Mask R-CNN for Object Detection and Segmentation
+# Python2 Mask R-CNN for Object Detection and Segmentation

-This is a modified verision of [Matterport's Mask R-CNN implementation](https://github.com/matterport/Mask_RCNN) modified to function when executed with python2 and a pretrained coco module.
+This is a fork of [Matterport's Mask R-CNN implementation](https://github.com/matterport/Mask_RCNN) modified to function with python2.
 It has not yet been tested to see if the model still trains or not, and I've definitely broken some functionality (downloading pretrained models, etc.), but if you just need image segmentation with a coco-pretrained model in python2, you're in luck.

 ## Installation
 1. Clone the repository.